Mozilla Root Store Policy

 7. Root Store Changes

-Changes that are motivated by a serious security concern such as a major root compromise SHOULD be treated as a security-sensitive bug, and the Mozilla Policy for Handling Security Bugs SHOULD be followed.
+Changes that are motivated by a security concern such as certificate misissuance or a root or intermediate compromise MUST be treated as a security-sensitive, and a secure bug filed in Bugzilla.

-We will determine which CA certificates are included in software products distributed by Mozilla, based on the benefits and risks of such inclusion to typical users of those products.
+We will determine which CA certificates are included in Mozilla's root program based on the benefits and risks of such inclusion to typical users of our products.
 We will consider adding additional CA certificates to the default certificate set upon request only by an authorized representative of the subject CA. We will make such decisions through a public process, based on objective and verifiable criteria.

-We will not charge any fees to have a CA’s certificate(s) distributed with our software products.
+We will not charge any fees to have a CA’s certificate(s) included in Mozilla's root program.

-We reserve the right to not include certificates from a particular CA in our software products.
+We reserve the right to not include certificates from a particular CA in our root program.
 This includes (but is not limited to) cases where we believe that a CA has caused undue risks to users’ security, e.g. by knowingly issuing certificates without the knowledge of the entities whose information is referenced in those certificates.

-To request that its certificate(s) be added to the default set a CA SHOULD submit a formal request by submitting a bug report into the mozilla.org Bugzilla system, filed against the "CA Certificates" component of the "mozilla.org" product.
+To request that its certificate(s) be added to Mozilla's root program a CA SHOULD submit a formal request by submitting a bug report into the mozilla.org Bugzilla system, filed against the "CA Certificates" component of the "mozilla.org" product.
 Mozilla’s wiki page, "Applying for root inclusion in Mozilla products", provides further details about how to submit a formal request.
 The request MUST be made by an authorized representative of the subject CA, and MUST include the following: